Alabama employers hope to improve staff shortages through job fair - NewsBreak

 Smith says hiring has been difficult but she hopes the increased pay will draw more people to the job.

-“We increased our salary over at Diversicare at Marion just over the last week or so,” Smith said.Joe’s Pawn raided by federal agents
+“We increased our salary over at Diversicare at Marion just over the last week or so,” Smith said.11 wrecks snarl I-10 traffic for hours: Mobile Police

 According to the Bureau of Labor Statistics, 47.8 million people in the U.S. quit their jobs last year, many in search of better benefits.